Consider Camp: First Time and Experienced Campers

 Meet the camp directors, take a tour of camp, talk with our knowledgeable camp staff and enjoy a meal while visiting our beautiful Berkshires location!

 Our staff is the foundation upon which our program is built.
 Camp counselors are uniquely positioned to connect with children in a different way from other influential adults in their lives.
 This unique position is both an advantage and an important responsibility.
 Our camp staff undergo intensive training and extensive background check procedures before the summer begins.
 There is nothing we take more seriously than our responsibility to recruit and develop our staff.
 They serve as positive role models and work diligently to create a safe and nurturing environment in which campers build lasting friendships and learn how to become positive members of a community.

 Health care at Hi-Rock is provided by two registered nurses each session who live on-site and work under the guidance of our consulting physicians.
 In addition, counselors are trained in First Aid and CPR or other advanced first aid training such as EMT certification.
 For more than sixty years, we have been honing our health and safety policies and procedures to create a setting where children can enjoy the outdoors and challenging activities in a safe manner.
 Drawing upon the resources available to us through the YMCA, our advisory boards, and the American Camping Association – of which we are proud to be an accredited member – we have developed and are constantly reviewing our policies in order to minimize risk of accident or injury and maximize opportunities for campers to grow, make friends, build skills and have fun.

 We believe that no participant should be denied the opportunity to experience camp because of an inability to pay for camp fees.
-If you would like to apply for a “campership”, please download our 2017 Campership Application or contact our office to request that an application package be mailed to you or by calling 413-528-1227.
+Campership applications for Summer 2018 will be available soon.
+For more information on this opportunity contact our office by calling 413-528-1227.